 - There have been a total of six parachute jumps off of the Space Needle.
 Two of these resulted in the jumper being arrested as they were not authorized.
 The other four were part of various promotions and were authorized.

-- The Space Needle has 25 lightening rods in case of a lightning strike.
+- The Space Needle has 25 lightning rods in case of a lightning strike.

 - More than 50 million people have visited the Space Needle since its opening in 1962

 - On April 21st, 2012 the Space Needle celebrated its 50th birthday.